Nanolx/SecurityBypasser/YokaiWatchWibbleWobble.md

 - Xposed Override: The easy one, Xposed Module overrides checkRoot() and h()
 - Modified libSGF: The hard one, we need to remove all references to "su" from the libSGF library

-Supported versions of Yokai Watch Wibble Wobble (US):
+Supported versions of Yokai Watch Wibble Wobble (US) (automatic patcher):
-- 1.0.3
-- 1.1.0
+- 1.1.1

 ## Linux only: Automated modification of the libSGF library